 Karakorum, the Mongolia Countryside, and the broad definition of a Hotel

-Nomads used to trow things away when they moved four times per year, and that worked fine when that was vegetables and animal rests.
-These days they bring plastic bottles and bags, and discard of them where they leave the camp.
+Nomads used to throw things away when they moved four times per year, and that worked fine when that was vegetables and animal rests.
+These days they bring plastic bottles and bags and discard of them where they leave the camp.

 Our next stop is the old capital of Mongolia.
 Karakorum, a walled city, with some of the original structures still in it.
 When I arrive at the temple, a ceremony is ongoing.
 I love the energy that goes out from it, but don’t dare to walk in.
 I don’t want to be the ignorant tourist.
 Time to find the space to learn even more about Buddhism.
 Walking here is strolling in an amazing part of history.
 This city was the capital of Mongolia from 1235 till 1260.

 After we left Karakorum, it’s time to head for a sleeping place.
 The driver and the guide had arranged for us to stay with a family that has their ger set up in this area.
 After hours of driving, it turns out that the family is not where they expected it.
 We end up for the night in a local hotel.
 Well, that’s a nice name for a room upstairs from a small convenience store.
 The hardness of my sleeping places gets an all-time low (high?) when my bed turns out to be a wooden structure without any form of mattress in it.
 In a country that has so much good energy, I cannot waste any more time in frustration.
 The promise that we can stand on the volcano tomorrow at sunrise, makes it ok for me.
 A Snickers bar as dinner, and off to “bed”…

 Koen Blanquart is a strategy consultant, journalist, and author.

 Wanderlust is one of his driving factors, and he shares his travels here on Boarding Today.
 Koen is also the skipper of SV Bagabonda, a sailing vessel making a slow circumvention of the globe..